MemeLabs/streaming/m3u8-cmdline/README.md

 Requires Python 3 and ffmpeg.
 Once script downloaded you will need to have a copy of your angelthump stream key and use `--streamkey STREAMKEY` to set it.

+Streamkey does not need to be set everytime you use this script.

 Only tested on Windows and Ubuntu.
 ### Prerequisites